Barcelona 3-2 Spartak Moscow: Messi bails out hosts with second-half double

-The 21-year-old beat his marker by cutting in off the left flank, and with Spartak’s defense slow to react, he had time to pick his spot and drill low into the far corner.
+The 21-year-old beat his marker by cutting in off the left flank, and with Spartak’s defence slow to react, he had time to pick his spot and drill low into the far corner.

-The goal came as a welcome boost for Barca, which had seen defender Gerard Pique forced off moments earlier through injury, with summer signing Alex Song coming on in his stead.
+The goal came as a welcome boost for Barca, who had seen defender Gerard Pique forced off moments earlier through injury, with summer signing Alex Song coming on to replace him.

-Messi nearly doubled the advantage in the 20th minute when he turned to face goal at the top of the box, but a wicked effort curled past the post by inches.
+Messi nearly doubled the advantage in the 20th minute when he turned to face goal at the edge of the box, but a wicked effort curled past the post by inches.

-The Argentine would soon rue that miss, thanks to a catastrophic defensive sequence that saw Spartak, which had barely had a kick up until that point, stun Camp Nou by drawing level.
+The Argentine would soon rue that miss, thanks to a catastrophic defensive sequence that saw Spartak, who had barely had a kick up until that point, stun Camp Nou by drawing level.

 Emenike did the hard work, racing past Javier Mascherano on the left before sliding a cross towards goal.
 The ball was missed completely by Song, and Alves, under no pressure, inexplicably side-footed into the corner of his own goal.

-Barca, despite dominating possession, found it hard to find a route through to goal in the face of a determined rearguard effort from the Russian side, but it managed to give the away side a few scares in the closing stages of the first half.
+Barca, despite dominating possession, found it hard to find a route through to goal in the face of a determined rearguard effort from the Russian side, but they managed to give the away side a few scare in the closing stages of the first half.